cBournhonesque/lightyear/NOTES.md

 - When we get a Disconnection, use the Sender's replicated-entities to update the Replicate components
 - When we get a Connection, how do specify which Replicate will handle that new client?
   Maybe we can have some Access or bitmask of all connections, and the access could have `accept_all`, etc.?

 TEST TODO:
  - Add ReplicationSender/ReplicationReceiver automatically on Client/ClientOf?
 But how to avoid perf issues?
  - Errors seem to be swallowed

+# Inputs

+- Add Started to each ClientOf when the server starts

 # Prediction